Hafid24/Trednding-repos/README.md

 ## Description
-This a simple on component react app that view the most trending repositories in Github and support pagination
+This a simple one component react app that view the most trending repositories in Github and support pagination

 ## Available Scripts